cfshi/coronavirus/MREB.app.md

 The information and consent to the study will be stated online before the survey starts and participants will take about 1-2 minutes to read it before starting the survey.
 The survey won't begin until participants click to acknowledge and consent to terms.

+There will be no documentation of consent forms in the online survey.

 # 16.9 Explain how participants will learn about study results:

 We will provide a link where participants (and others) can sign up to receive bulletins about our research publications and posts about what we learn from the data (independent of filling out the survey).

+__CS__ Is this what we plan to do?
+Will be a link to a planned research site on the consent form easier instead of having them sign up?

 # 16.10.1 Describe: